lumeland/lume.land/docs/overview/why-static-sites.md

 - Use the Fediverse.
   [mastodon-comments](https://github.com/oom-components/mastodon-comments) is a
-  clever way to show comments on your posts without implementing a comment system but using the Fediverse.
+  clever way to show comments on your posts without implementing a comment system but using Mastodon and other similar platforms compatible with the Fediverse.
 - Use GitHub discussions: If you have a technical blog and most of your users have an account on GitHub, you can use a solution like [giscus](https://giscus.app/) that uses GitHub discussions as a comment